Multiplicative magic cubes

 In 2002, Marián Trenkler, Slovakia, published a paper on multiplicative magic squares and cubes in Obzory Matematiky, Fyziky a Informatiky 1/2002 (31), pages 9-16, with:

-After having studied multiplicative magic squares, here are my best results on cubes, 3rd-order to 11th-order, done in January 2006 (and May 2006 for 6th and 10th-orders, and June 2007 for a better 4th-order cube).
-My goal is always to minimize the magic product and the max nb.
+After multiplicative magic squares, here are the best known cubes, 3rd-order to 11th-order.
+The goal is always to minimize the magic product and the max nb.

-Many thanks to Edwin Clark, Mathematics Department of the University of South Florida, USA, for his checkings of all my multiplicative cubes, confirming that they have all the announced properties.
+Many thanks to Edwin Clark, Mathematics Department of the University of South Florida, USA, for checking in 2006 all my multiplicative cubes, confirming that they have all the announced properties.

 3rd-order multiplicative magic cubes